How to sell property effectively in Bury

 What issues have the potential to increase house prices in Bury?

 There are usually several issues that have the potential to drive house prices up in a particular neighbourhood or district; issues beyond your sphere of influence, however, but you can use some of them to extract a premium from specific groups of buyers.
 For instance, if your home lies within the catchment area of a top school, buyers with children may be prepared to pay a little more than market value for it.
-Similarly, houses that lie within low-crime areas will often be attractive to older buyers – prompting them to part with a little extra cash.
-The local council’s initiative to improve several areas of Bury could also impact house prices in a positive way over the coming years.
+Similarly, houses within low-crime areas will often attract older buyers – prompting them to part with a little extra cash.
+The local council’s initiative to improve several areas of Bury could also positively impact house prices over the coming years.

 About the town of Bury

-The town of Bury located in Greater Manchester nestles on the banks of the River Irwell.
+The town of Bury, located in Greater Manchester, nestles on the banks of the River Irwell.
 The town is just five miles from Bolton, six miles from Rochdale and 8 miles from central Manchester.
-Bury is the most populous area of the Metropolitan Borough of Bury with a population of around 56,000.
+Bury is the most populous area of the Metropolitan Borough of Bury, with around 56,000.

 Before the redrawing of boundaries during the 20th century, Bury was an established urban centre of Lancashire.
-The town rose to prominence during the Industrial Revolution as a mill town – making textiles that were exported all over the world.
-Bury has a thriving street market which draws large crowds to the city centre.
+However, the town rose to prominence during the Industrial Revolution as a mill town – making textiles exported worldwide.
+As a result, bury has a thriving street market which draws large crowds to the city centre.
 Local businesses also benefit from having the Manchester Metrolink in town.

 As was the case in all the other cities in the North West of England, heavy industry in Bury declined rapidly during the 20th century.
 The cotton and textiles sectors have now disappeared, and most of the old mills and factories from the Victorian era stand empty.
-Unemployment in the town has been high for decades, but a recent drive to breathe life into the local retail sector has created many jobs.
-Indeed, £350m spent on a shopping centre around the Rock in 2010.
-The likes of Marks & Spencer, Debenhams, Boots and Clark’s, now has large stores in Bury.
-Among the most prominent employers in the area is the traditional market in the centre of town and The Bury Black Pudding Company – which makes the region’ famous delicacy for the likes of Waitrose and Harrods.
+As a result, unemployment in the town has been high for decades, but a recent drive to breathe life into the local retail sector has created many jobs. £350m was spent on a shopping centre around the Rock in 2010.
+Marks & Spencer, Debenhams, Boots and Clark’s have large stores in Bury.
+Among the most prominent employers is the traditional market in the centre of town and The Bury Black Pudding Company (which makes the region’ famous delicacy for Waitrose and Harrods).

 Things to do in Bury